Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Discussion, Limitations and Conclusions

 \subsection{Limitations.}

-Our findings should be replicated in online settings using protocols matching our simulations.
+\paragraph{Online replication.} Our findings should be replicated in online settings using protocols that match our simulations.
 This might surface additional constraints for practical deployment.
 For example, prolonged or repeated exposure might attenuate the P3 response, potentially affecting the system's reliability~\cite{ahmed2022confounds,bharadwaj2023still}.

-Active sampling might also help reduce the amount of EEG-stimuli pairs required, which is currently a major limitation to practical use.
+\paragraph{Real faces.} Our experiments were limited to synthetic faces and generalization to real existing faces is yet to be explored and would constitute interesting future research.
+The core challenges would be: 1) new EEG experiments to acquire a novel dataset of stimuli-responses pairs, and 2) the introduction of a new component to the algorithm, which allows a quantitative distance definition that correlates with real faces' visual similarity.
+This could involve encoding the faces in an embedding space of a pre-trained model, or using predictions from a pre-trained contrastive model comparing hypothetical targets to observed stimulus, among others.

+\paragraph{Using more complex estimators.} Although we have explored the combination of EEGNet embeddings and MLP estimator, we did not directly used of full deep neural network/transformer architecture, which might lead to better \textit{absolute} prediction performance.
+However, as \algoname{} computes a relative score, the absolute performance of an estimator on the ground truth data might not always be the most significant factor.
+Understanding this relationship would constitute interesting future research, which Appendix Figure \ref{fig:aligned_vs_shuffled} started to explore.